neo4j-partners/amazon-cloud-formation-neo4j/custom-templates/priv_instances_public_nlb/README.md

 This custom CloudFormation Template (CFT) provides a method of deploying Neo4j with PRIVATE EC2 instances behind an INTERNET-FACING Network Load Balancer.

+NOTE:  This CFT can take up to 10 minutes to deploy.
+It won't show as "CREATE COMPLETE" in the AWS CloudFormation console until all AWS resources have been deployed AND the Neo4j is up, running and available.

 ## Cloud Topology
 AWS Resources will be deployed as per the following diagram (this example depicts a 3 node Neo4j cluster):